Check or Verify Esxi Credentials on Multiple Esxi Hosts

 In your VMware Site-Recovery-Manager Environment, you may need to fetch the list of protected VMs and their associated protection group for documentation purpose.
 For this purpose, I created this one-liner command to fetch the necessary information with Name, Protection Group Name, Description, Replication Type & Datastore.
 Continue reading “List ALL VMware SRM Protected VMs with their Protection Group Names”

-PowerCLI: Get the Vmnic CDP Information of Esxi Hosts
+How to get CDP Information of Vmnic on Esxi Hosts